alinnman/celestial-navigation/CONTRIBUTING.md

 Keeping it runnable in a lightweigth Python environment is desirable, with the mobile phone as the natural choice of hardware.

-I may also consider improving on accuracy by more elaborate work on geodesics (Earth oblateness).

 Any contributions are welcome!